 Looking at 2015, the False Bay Yacht Club has an events calendar which would be the envy of most yachts clubs worldwide.

-Over the Easter long weekend in the beginning of April FBYC will once again be the host club for the final event in the Southern Charter Grand Slam Series and this incorporates the WC Dinghy Championships.
+Over the Easter long weekend in the beginning of April FBYC once again hosted the final event in the Southern Charter Grand Slam Series and this included the 29’er and 420 National Chapionships and the WC Dinghy Championships.

-The annual INTASURE sponsored Spring Regatta, which is sailed in September, is regarded as the premier offshore keel boat regatta in South Africa and in previous years attracted a competitive entry of more than 80 keelboats across the various classes.
+The annual INTASURE sponsored Spring Regatta, which is sailed in September, is regarded as the premier offshore keel boat regatta in South Africa and regurarly attracts a competitive entry of more than 80 keelboats across the various classes.

 The activities of the club are regarded as a major tourism asset for the South peninsular area and significantly contribute to the economy of Simon’s Town.